DmytroZern/BSOTS/README.md

 - Ship Yards (formerly Repair Stations) offer a +25% ship construction rate bonus.

 ### Armor
-- Two levels of deflectives - which are good against ballistics.
+- Two levels of deflectives
+  - Good against ballistics
-- Two levels of reflectives - which are good against pulsed lasers and beamers.
+- Two levels of reflectives
+  - Good against pulsed lasers and beamers
-- Fusion age opens up two levels of hull reinforcements - which simply make your hulls stronger but do not offer any special defenses against lasers or ballistics, and is not considered armor, so can be combined with either of the above true armors.
+- Fusion age opens up two levels of hull reinforcements
+  - Makes your hulls stronger
+  - Does not offer any special defenses against lasers or ballistics
+  - Can be combined with armor

 ### Shields
-There are two lines of shields plus the hemispherical shields:
+- There are two lines of shields plus the hemispherical shields:
   - Two levels of "quick-recharging" shields, which offer fast shield cycles but a quarter of the protection of heavy shields.
   - Two levels of "heavy" shields, which offer slow regeneration cycles but four times the stopping power of the lighter version of shields.

 ### Cloaking
-- is available relatively early.
+- Is available relatively early.
 You have been warned!

 ### General
 - You start with standard civilian / support ship construction, and can add "Combat Construction" and "Large Construction" and "Huge Construction".